 Many students feel as if they should spend their whole time before exams with their books open and their pen in hand for the action.
 However, research has proven that exercising such as taking a walk can boost your memory and brain power.

 The image below shows the results of a research conducted by Dr. Chuck Hillman of the University of Illinois.
 It clearly shows the effect exercise can have on your brain’s activity.
 Imagine how this could improve your exam performance!

 - Take small breaks

 Yes, take small breaks after every hour of the study.
-As the brain cannot concentrate continuously more than 40 minutes, it gets saturated so one needs to take few breaks every now and then in between studies.
+As the brain cannot concentrate continuously more than 40 minutes, it gets saturated.
+So one needs to take a few breaks every now and then in between studies.

 Walk around get yourself something to drink or just sit for 5 minutes this reduces the stress level on the brain and helps you in concentrate more.